se37301/suburban/README.md

  |  |   |   |Sexuality|
  |  |   |   |Morality|
  |  |   |   |Ethics|

-This Suburban structure is defined for the Focus Areas and their Types in relation to its States , Societies and its Individuals.
-The primary focus of "Suburban" is to focus and prioritise the things that matters the most.
-Suburban societys needs to shift the focus towards A level priorities.

 The ambition is to release "Suburban" structure as a Distributed Open Source framework for mankind, no matter if it is Global , National, State or Tribal or even a future new society on planet Mars.